nxb1t/nxb1t.github.io/Incident Response/practical_ir_ad.md

 ![**CLR Mechanism in loader**](/assets/img/ad_ir/rev_loader6.png)

 After analyzing the loader, we examined the suspicious binary extracted from memory, which turned out to be a .NET executable.
 By decompiling it with dnSpy, we confirmed that it was the ransomware responsible for encrypting files.
-The ransomware used RC4 ecnryption and the encryption key was visible in the binary.
+The ransomware used RC4 encryption and the encryption key was visible in the binary.
 With this key, we were able to decrypt the encrypted files.

 ![**Decompiling the extracted binary from memory**](/assets/img/ad_ir/rev_susfiledecomp.png)